 Two Kalinga rock edicts can be found at places called Dhauli and Jangarh.
 These inscriptions belong to 256 B.C.
 These rock edicts refer to the administrative systems through which the people of Kalinga and other frontier states should be administered.

-: This rock edict was placed near Viratt in Jaipur state.
+.
 Dr. Smith fixes its date from 258 to 257 B.C.
-In this inscription Ashoka expressed or rather confessed his faith in the Buddha, Dharma and the Samgha.
-He also refers seven examples of Buddhism which dear to him and he wished that his subjects should also follow them.
+In this inscription Ashoka expressed or rather confessed his faith in the Buddha

 The pillar edicts may be further classified into three categories.
 The name can be mentioned as seven pillar edicts, two commemorative pillar inscriptions, and four minor pillar edicts.

-: These have been found at six places.
+These have been found at six places.
 Two pillar edicts have been found at Delhi.
-The seven pillar edicts have been found at Meerut, Prayag, Ambala district and also in Champaran etc. The pillar edicts tell the people of the Ashoka towards the people and the propagation of Dharma as well.
+The other pillar edicts have been found at Meerut

 and also in Champaran